 The following is a brief summary of Florida criminal sanctions that may be imposed upon someone who violates the alcohol and other drug policy at USAHS or elsewhere in the state of Florida:

-- A violation of Florida law for the unlawful sale or furnishing of alcohol may include imprisonment for up to one year, plus fines and penalties.
+- A violation of Florida law for the unlawful sale or furnishing of alcohol to a minor may include imprisonment, plus fines and penalties.

-- A violation of Florida law for the possession, use and/or sale of narcotics and/or other illicit drugs includes imprisonment in the county jail or state prison for up to thirty years in prison, plus fines up to $10,000.
+- A violation of Florida law for the possession, use and/or sale of narcotics and/or other illicit drugs varies on the type and amount of drugs in possession and may include imprisonment and fines.

 The following is a brief summary of Texas criminal sanctions that may be imposed upon someone who violates the alcohol and other drug policy at USAHS or elsewhere in the state of Texas:

-- A violation of Texas law for the unlawful sale or furnishing of alcohol may include imprisonment in the county jail for up to one year, plus fines and penalties.
+- A violation of Texas law for the unlawful sale or furnishing of alcohol to a minor may include imprisonment and fines.

-- A violation of Texas law for the possession, use and/or sale of narcotics and/or other illicit drugs includes imprisonment in the county jail or state prison for up to life in prison, plus fines up to $250,000.
+- A violation of Texas law for the possession, use and/or sale of narcotics and/or other illicit drugs varies on the type and amount of the drug in possession and may include imprisonment and fines.

 Specific information on state and local legal penalties for drug violations may be obtained on state law enforcement websites.